Promoting Research Investigations in the Marine Environment, Oregon 2014

 Comparing the ecology and use of intertidal habitats including the introduced eelgrass Zostera japonica in coastal estuaries by juvenile fish and invertebrates

-Dr. Brett Dumbauld, Ecologist, USDA Agriculture Research Service,
+Advisors: Dr. Brett Dumbauld, Ecologist, USDA Agriculture Research Service,

 Estuaries are known to act as nursery areas for juvenile fish and invertebrates.
 Most estuaries along the Pacific Northwest coast have broad intertidal tideflats and habitats that are either structured (with seagrasses) or open unstructured soft bottom (mud and sand – often dominated by burrowing thalassindean shrimps, Neotrypaea californiensis and Upogebia pugettensis).
 Additional structure is often added in the form of shellfish aquaculture (primarily oysters but also clams) and we are investigating the function and use of these habitats by juvenile fish and invertebrates including Dungeness crab, English sole, and salmon.
 An intern will work with Dr. Dumbauld and Oregon State University graduate student Daniel Sund to characterize use of the introduced seagrass Zostera japonica, native seagrass Z. marina, aquaculture and open unstructured habitats.
 The intern will assist in deploying underwater video cameras, viewing footage, and entering data in a database as well as conducting on ground surveys and assisting with field and laboratory experiments.
 The intern may also assist with other activities like conducting annual population assessments of N. californiensis and U. pugettensis in Yaquina Bay, Oregon.
 Field work will often entail strenuous physical activity during sometimes inclement weather.
 Interns will be asked to carry 20+ pounds for long distances over soft and muddy intertidal sediment.
 The student must also be willing and able to work both independently or with a group during field and lab activities.